 IRS Form 1024 is the IRS's filter for every organization that isn't purely charitable but still operates for legitimate exempt purposes.
 It separates community-serving entities from private enterprises by testing structure, control, and intent.

 By the time you reach the filing stage, your purpose and finances should already fit squarely within one of the eligible 501(c) categories.
 Form 1024 simply documents that alignment for federal recognition.
-Getting it right defines how your organization will raise funds, interact with members, and stay in compliance for years to come.
+Getting it right defines how your organization will raise funds, interact with members, and stay compliant for years to come.

 Further Reading & References